Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Respect

-- To admire, Admiration given by others
+- To admire, Admiration which is given by others
     - Respect for the law
 - Way, sense
-    - This artist is outstanding from many respects.
+    - This artist is outstanding in many respects.
     - **With respect to** your other question, I must say…

 ## Retain

 - To hold on
-    - These flowers retain their freshness for along time.
+    - These flowers retain their freshness for a long time.
-    - A lot of water can be retain behind dams.
+    - A lot of water can be retained behind dams.
 - To hire
     - Ahmad has retained two lawyers.

+## Rigid

+- Strict
+    - Rigid and authoritarian methods of education.
+- Someone that is unwilling to change their ideas/behaviors
+    - She maintained rigid control over her emotional and sexual life.
+- Not moving
+    - Rigid plastic

 ## Ritual